MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   By menu:

-  - New procedure with the last firmware!!
+  - New procedure with the last firmware (02/04/21)!!

        "Motion/MoveAxis" deactived the endstops.
        "Motion/MovesAxis/Move ZThen lower the nozzle slowly to adjust to a sheet of paper.